Looking for new course ideas? Create online courses for these skills employers look for!

 Potential course ideas in project management include those focused on specific industries or niches such as agile development, or a basic introduction to project management for employees looking to learn how to organize workloads and meet deadlines.

 Employers Look for Tech Skills

-It’s no secret that the majority of elearning on Udemy and other platforms involves acquiring technical skills.
+It’s no secret that the majority of learning on Udemy and other platforms involves acquiring technical skills.
 It’s just the world we live in.
-Here’s a few of the many tech skills employers look for now.
+Here are a few of the many tech skills employers look for now.

 7. Python and Programming

 Like the snake it’s named after the Python language is growing and growing.
 High school kids and 7th graders are learning Python.
 Mothers are learning Python.
 Whole university faculty bodies are learning Python.
 Companies are training employees in many functions to learn Python.

 The bottom line is, if you can figure out a way to create a solid niche course in Python, you’ve still got a shot at making a buck.

 Don’t forget the basics of programming as well.
 Beginners may need a foundation in logic or math.
 Get creative in any programming language and there will be an audience!